Skip to navigation Skip to content

 Foreign pensions are coded on the Foreign Pension Details (FPD) screen.
 There are specific rules about the date of event to use when coding foreign pensions.
 The Resources page has examples of determining the date of event to use for coding.
 The Foreign Pension Script will help staff to code foreign pensions correctly and is mandated to be used when available.

 Information is available on known foreign pensions from agreement countries and some non-agreement countries.
-To help identify foreign payments, sample foreign documents may be available through the International Program homepage.
-The Resources page has a link to the International Program homepage.
+To help identify foreign payments, sample foreign documents may be available through the Agreement Country Document Catalogue (ACDC) and the Non-Agreement Country Document Catalogue (N-ACDC) Country Index on the Resources page of Eligibility and coding of foreign pensions from non-agreement countries.

 Note: generally, all foreign pensions should be coded in the source currency.
 Foreign currency amounts are converted to Australian dollars using an appropriate exchange rate.
 See Foreign currency and exchange rates.
 Where genuine circumstances or difficulties prevent the customer from providing an official statement, staff should code what the customer has provided.
 This will avoid any ongoing overpayment or delays to processing.
 This can include details from the customer claim, bank statements or a customer declaration.
 See Process page for instructions.